centrahq/api-documentation/user/pages/03.guides/02.erp-integration/docs.md

 ---
-title: Integrating Centra with external ERP systems
+title: Integrating Centra with an ERP system
 altTitle: ERP integration
 excerpt: Learn how to integrate your Centra with your Enterprise Resource Planning system
 taxonomy: